andreivo/CicadaProject/docs/_docs/gii/gii-getting-started.md

 We strongly recommend using RabbitMQ as the messaging server.
 Remember that RabbitMQ uses AMQP as the standard protocol.
 For it to work correctly with the Cicada DCP, the MQTT plugin must be active.

-There are several commercial messaging servers based on RabbitMQ, such as CloudAMPQ.
+There are several commercial messaging servers based on RabbitMQ, such as <a href="https://www.cloudamqp.com/" target="_blank">CloudAMPQ</a>.

 If you choose to install your own RabbitMQ message server, see the official website <a href="https://www.rabbitmq.com/" target="_blank">www.rabbitmq.com</a>.